Lecostarius/cleanflight/README.txt

 The src/ directory

 There are two subdirs, main/ and test/.
 Here is the content of main/:

+The file "mw.c" has been renamed to "fc_main.c" and later split up in several (I think) like "fc_core.c".
+Here is the SHA-1 of the relevant commit that renamed mw.c: 21463656c788ecbdaf88f1cc2f25bcdd03d47f11

 main/ contains 12 directories and 7 c files (and 6 header files).